 If any of these statements sound familiar, you aren’t alone.
-Many people who are returning to school after an absence are concerned about the writing aspect of it.
-When it’s been a few years (or longer than that) since you’ve written anything more than a grocery list, the idea of writing research papers
+Many students who are returning to school after an absence are concerned about the writing aspect of it.
+When it’s been a few years – or longer – since you’ve written anything more than a grocery list, the idea of writing research papers

 can be enough to give you hives.

 While writing skills are a priority for many college degree programs – and employers – the good news is that you can improve, even before you receive your first writing assignment.
 You might never become the next great American novelist – or even learn what a dangling participle is – but with a little hard work and some useful resources, you can become a more confident writer and better overall communicator.

 1. Use What is Available to You

 Because writing is so important, most schools offer a writing center where you can get help on your trickiest assignments.
 Columbia Southern University has a writing center

 , for instance, that will provide you with all of the help and resources you need to tackle your assignments.
 Many colleges also offer subscriptions to online grammar and plagiarism checkers, so you can check your own work to get help before you turn in your papers.
 Websites like the Purdue Writing Lab